iUkka/ButtonCommander/README.md

 Check https://github.com/iUkka/ButtonCommander/README.md#Prerequests item one.

 **No text specified**
-If you get on a sort of working JSON response to **No text specified** then this is a more complex problem.
+If you get on working JSON response like **No text specified** in Mattermost, this is a more complex problem.
 I tried to bypass it in the script and it partially worked.
-The problem here is the mismatch of line translation between Windows and Linux systems, multiplied by some internal micro-problems.
+The problem here is difference of EOL between Windows and Linux systems, multiplied by some internal micro-problems.
 I didn't dig any deeper.
 **_On multiline texts try to avoid the newline in the response_**, put the answer in one line with the formatting, use Write-Output or convert it to a String.
 Use magic!

 ## Features
-1) Since just killing a working socket is hard, inconvenient and wrong, a feature was made to stop the service.
-To stop the service, it is enough to send a request for a socket with an address ending with stop.
-This is the most correct and correct way to stop the service!
+1) Since killing a working socket is hard, inconvenient and wrong, i made feature to stop the service remotely.
+To stop the service, it is enough to send a request for a socket with an address ending with 'stop'.
+This is the most correct way to stop the service.
 For example:
 ```
 Invoke-RestMethod -Method get -Uri "http://localhost:12345/stop"
 ```
-2) After changing the config file, you can make the service re-read it on the fly instead of restarting the service.
+2) After changing the config, you can make the service re-read ini file on the fly instead of restarting the service.
-To do this, send a request to a socket with an address ending in reload.
+To do this, send a request to a socket with an address ending in 'reload'.
 For example:
 ```
 Invoke-RestMethod -Method get -Uri "http://localhost:12345/reload"